 - Secure connection: If you want to connect to Exchange volumes over HTTPS, you can either select the Use SSL check box or add port number 443 after the server name.
 If you choose the latter option, an example of this is qa03exch2000.qaw2k.local:443.
 In some cases, this secure connection can result in some performance degradation due to SSL running large.
-If you enter the volume information without the 443 suffix, the default connection will be over HTTP. - Permissions for Exchange 2003: The following permissions must be set on the Exchange server to the mailbox store or the mailboxes from which you harvest. - Read - Execute - Read permissions - List contents - Read properties - List object - Receive as - Permissions for Exchange 2007, 2010, and 2013: The Full Access permissions must be set on the Exchange server to the mailbox store or the mailboxes from which you will harvest. - Recoverable items in Exchange 2010 and 2013: To harvest the recoverable items folders in Exchange 2010 and 2013, you must be logged in as an administrator role. - Deleted items: To harvest items that were deleted from the Exchange server, enable Exchange's transport dumpster settings.
+If you enter the volume information without the 443 suffix, the default connection will be over HTTP.

+- Permissions for Exchange 2003: The following permissions must be set on the Exchange server to the mailbox store or the mailboxes from which you harvest.

+- Read

+- Execute

+- Read permissions

+- List contents

+- Read properties

+- List object

+- Receive as

+- Permissions for Exchange 2007, 2010, 2013, and Online: The Full Access permissions must be granted on the Exchange server for each mailbox from which you will harvest.

+- Deleted items: To harvest items that were deleted from the Exchange server, enable Exchange's transport dumpster settings.
 For more information, see Microsoft® Exchange Server 2010 Administrator's Pocket Consultant.
-Configuration information is also available online at www.microsoft.com. - Windows Authentication: For all supported versions, enable Integrated Windows Authentication on each Exchange server. - Public folders: To harvest public folders in Exchange, the Read Items privilege is required. - Personal archives: To harvest personal archives in Exchange, the Application Impersonation and Mailbox Search roles are required.
+Configuration information is also available online at www.microsoft.com.
+This applies only to on-premise versions of Exchange.

+- Windows Authentication: For all on-premise versions, enable Integrated Windows Authentication on each Exchange server.

+- Public folders: To harvest public folders in Exchange, the Read Items privilege is required.
+This applies to Exchange 2003 and 2007.

+- An Exchange 2013 service account should belong to an administrative group or group(s) granted the following administrator roles:

+- Mailbox Search

+- Application Impersonation

+- Mail Recipients